swcarpentry/r-novice-gapminder/episodes/06-data-subsetting.md

 ---
-layout: page
-title: R for reproducible scientific analysis
-subtitle: Subsetting data
+title: Subsetting data
-minutes: 45
+teaching: 45
+exercises: 20
+questions:
+- "FIXME"
+objectives:
+- "To be able to subset vectors, factors, matrices, lists, and data frames"
+- "To be able to extract individual and multiple elements: by index, by name, using comparison operations"
+- "To be able to skip and remove elements from various data structures."
+keypoints:
+- "FIXME"
 ---

-> ## Learning Objectives {.objectives}
->
-> * To be able to subset vectors, factors, matrices, lists, and data frames
-> * To be able to extract individual and multiple elements:
->     * by index,
->     * by name,
->     * using comparison operations
-> * To be able to skip and remove elements from various data structures.
->

 R has many powerful subset operators and mastering them will allow you to easily perform complex operations on any kind of dataset.